 - Nurse Turnover: Nearly 70 percent of nurses admit they are burned out by their jobs and 54 percent of nurses rate their stress level at work as high, according to a 2017 survey by CareerBuilder.
 Replacing an RN is costly and takes a lot of time, Mensik says.
 In fact, The Journal of Nursing Administration estimates that it costs nearly $82,000 to replace just one nurse, when you factor in expenses such as advertising, recruitment, training, lost productivity and termination costs.
 Improving nurse satisfaction is critical, and a system that aggregates data can show nurse managers or clinical leaders opportunities to coach their team, help nurses who need extra support, or nurture relationships with top performers.
 Even a slight improvement in turnover rates can have a significant impact on a hospital’s financial performance.

 The bottom line?
 Harnessing real-time, point-of-care data can drastically improve your hospital’s bottom line.
 To learn more, download our newest eBook, Are You Flying Blind?
-The Business Case for Real-Time Point-of-Care Data and contact us to schedule a demo for your facility today.
+The Business Case for Real-Time Point-of-Care Data.